techno-tim/techno-tim.github.io/_posts/2023-02-03-update-flux.md

 flux version 0.39.0
 ```

-Next we'll need to locate our `gotk-components.yaml` file for flux in our git repo.
-For example, mine lives in `clusters/cluster-01/base`
+Next we'll need to locate our `gotk-components.yaml` file for flux in our git repo.For example, mine lives in `clusters/cluster-01/base`

 ```console